 This post may contain affiliate links.
 Please read my disclaimer.

-This vegan potato casserole has layers of Yukon gold potatoes, cauliflower, and spinach smothered with a creamy cashew sauce and topped with a a crunchy toasted walnut breadcrumb crust.
+This vegan potato casserole has layers of Yukon gold potatoes, cauliflower, and spinach smothered with a creamy cashew sauce and topped with a crunchy toasted walnut breadcrumb crust.

 My husband and I both grew up on casseroles as kids.
 Being kids in the eighties casseroles were a family staple.
 He fondly recalls a chicken and rice casserole his mom made for the family on a regular basis.
 I too recall my mom pulling a hot casserole out of the oven on Sunday evenings.